3. Contents of the course

-In this video, we're going to get an overview of the contents of the course, starting with a few words about the prerequisites and then a brief overview of the 10 modules of the course.
+In this video, we're going to get an overview of the 11 or so modules of the course.

-Now this is not a beginners course as I'm sure you can tell, so I'm going to presume you come with a bit of existing knowledge.
+This is not a beginners course and I'm going to presume you come with a bit of existing knowledge.

-- You'll should also understand the single-page application architecture, which includes Vue Router;
+- You'll should also understand Vue Router and the single-page application architecture;

-- You'll also need to be familiar with the Vuex and the concepts of state management;
+- You'll also need to be familiar with Vuex and the concepts of state management;

-- It probably goes with saying, but you'll need to know HTML, CSS, and really all the fundamentals of web development;
+- It probably goes with saying, but you'll need to know HTML, CSS, and all the basics of web development;

 - I'll also assume you know the basics of Node.js;